DIY Bags and Accessories with Crystals

 Pass the right cord through the 2nd bead.

-Tighten the string to ....
+Tighten the string ....
 Pass the right string through the bead on the right...

 Continue in the same way...
-Feed 2 beads onto the thread.... make a circle and move the string one bead to the right.
+String 2 beads on the thread.... make a circle and move the string one bead to the right.

-When making the last circle, place 2 beads on the thread to the right.
+When you make the last circle, you place 2 beads on the thread to the right.

 Pass the thread on the left through the 2nd bead...